 No hard and fast rules exist for compensation in a nonprofit, but the IRS can penalize both an organization and an individual for excessive pay.
-It's all relative, according to Stan Hutton and Frances Phillips, authors of the Nonprofit Kit for Dummies (Buy from Amazon):
+This expectation is embodied in the inurement clause governing nonprofit organizations.
+Inurement means that the resources of a nonprofit must not benefit a private party.
+Excessive pay would violate this mandate.

 The excessive salary issue is covered under the private inurement clause for charitable nonprofits.
 That clause says that no income from the nonprofit can benefit a private individual, and this includes excessive salaries.

 Many nonprofits suffer from the issue of offering pay that's considered too low by many.
 Nonprofits need to avoid overpaying or underpaying the staff.
 The first could get you into trouble, and the second will hamper your ability to recruit the best employees.

 Some studies have found that annual turnover for nonprofits hovers in the 19% range, in significant part because of low pay.

 Make sure that your nonprofit's staff receives compensation that is in line with salary surveys of similar groups.
 Factor in the cost of living in your area, the size of your budget and the type of service your organization provides.
 Additionally, be sure to adhere to your state's minimum wage rules and stay up with federal legislation such as the new rules governing overtime pay .